Fort Zumwalt South rallies past Ladue for third state title in four seasons

 Two more saves by Dillon on blasts from distance by Ladue freshman Avi Levin kept the score tied until the decisive 70th minute.

 “I was not that nervous,” Harvatin said.
-“For the last month at the end of practice, we been working on PKs.
+“For the last month at the end of practice, we've been working on PKs.
 I just picked my spot and shot it.”

-Harvatin shot right, Friedman dove left, and Fort Zumwalt West had its first lead, but not without a painful price.
+Harvatin shot right, Friedman dove left, and Fort Zumwalt South had its first lead, but not without a painful price.

 In celebrating the go-ahead goal, Fort Zumwalt South coach Jim Layne leaped in the air and landed awkwardly.
 He finished the game wearing an aircast on his leg.